-If you are new to installing car horns, then don’t worry, it is fairly easy to do.
+If you are new to installing car horns, then don’t worry, it’s fairly easy to do.
 It’s more a matter of finding everything and connecting everything properly.

 Owning a digital multimeter is really handy for installing components such as a horn.
 This device will help you find continuity within wires if you cannot seem to power up the horn.

-It is fairly common for your cars computer to start firing error codes.
-This is because you are more than likely removing the airbag, which will trigger warnings such as the SRS light.
+It’s fairly common for your car’s computer to start firing error codes during the replacement.
+This is because you are more than likely going to have to remove the airbag, which will trigger warnings such as the SRS light.
 After installing your new loud car horn, if the warning is still there, try removing it with a diagnostic tool.
 If it remains, check you have installed the horn correctly.

-First, you need to find your horn, which is normally located on the radiator support or immediately behind the radiator and the grille.
+To begin to install a car horn, you will firstly need to find your horn, which is normally located on the radiator support or immediately behind the radiator and the grille.
 A horn is normally circular in shape with two wires coming from it.

 Disconnect the wires

 The two wires that are connected to your horn are normally attached with metal connectors that simply slide onto the horn.
-If it is hard to remove these, you might need to press down on them to break any corrosion that might be holding them in place.
-Once you have them off, clean and replace them.
-Then try to sound your horn again.
+If it’s hard to remove these, you might need to press down on them to break any corrosion that might be holding them in place.
+Once you have them off, clean and replace them and then try to sound your horn again.